isaaccjh/tgc-project-2-frontend/README.md

 The visual design of the website, including the color scheme, typography, and imagery, has been carefully chosen to create an engaging and enjoyable user experience.
 The colors used are inspired by cocktails and their ingredients, evoking a sense of freshness and vibrancy.

-## Installation
+## Limitations and Future Implementation

 Provide installation instructions, including dependencies, for users to get started with the website.

-## Usage

-Provide a step-by-step guide on how to use the website and its various features.

 ## Testing